 Meet Dr. Jocelyne Basseal:

 Dr. Basseal holds a PhD in Microbiology and has developed a passion for improving infection control practices in the ultrasound department on a global scale.
-She has published numerous peer reviewed journal articles, academic textbooks and is an invited international speaker and the principal author for the ACPIC/ASUM Guidelines for Reprocessing Ultrasound Transducers7.
-Dr. Basseal is involved in several on-going research projects in resolving ultrasound infection prevention.
+She has published numerous peer-reviewed journal articles, and academic textbooks and is an invited international speaker and the principal author of the ACPIC/ASUM Guidelines for Reprocessing Ultrasound Transducers7.
+Dr. Basseal is involved in several ongoing research projects in resolving ultrasound infection prevention.
 She is the Managing Editor of The Australasian Journal of Ultrasound in Medicine (AJUM), as well as the Research Grants and Policy Manager for ASUM.
 She is an active STEM mentor and resides in Australia.
 You can follow her on Twitter @JocelyneBasseal

 - "Guidance for Industry and FDA Staff - Information for Manufacturers Seeking Marketing Clearance of Diagnostic Ultrasound Systems and Transducers."
 (September 10, 2015). www.fda.gov/MedicalDevices/DeviceRegulationandGuidance/GuidanceDocuments/ucm089001.htm